It Looks Like No-One Has Won The General Election. WTF Happens Now?

 What have parties said about deals?

 Both Labour and the Liberal Democrats have said they would not make deals with other parties.
-But what they say before an election is not necessarily what they say when presented with the reality of a hung parliament.
-And there are informal deals which fall short of a full coalition like that of the Conservatives and Liberal Democrats between 2010 and 2015.
-These include agreements to support the government on key votes – but not other votes, in exchange for some concessions.
+But what parties say before an election is not necessarily what they say when presented with the reality of a hung parliament.
+And there are informal deals that fall short of a full coalition like that of the Conservatives and Liberal Democrats between 2010 and 2015.
+These include agreements to support the government on key votes but not other votes, in exchange for some concessions.

 Labour has said that if it has the chance, it will offer a Queen's Speech without doing any deals and let other parties vote on it as they wish.
 This would seem unlikely to form a lasting government.

-Theresa May's best hope is Northern Ireland's Democratic Unionists, who are expected to win 10 seats.
-The DUP, a long-term ally of the Tories, say they are willing to look at an arrangement to build a government.
+Theresa May's best hope is Northern Ireland's Democratic Unionist Party, which is expected to win 10 seats.
+The DUP, a long-term ally of the Tories, says it is willing to look at an arrangement to build a government.

 What deals might make a majority?
-Is a rainbow coalition possible?
+Is a "rainbow coalition" possible?

-In the run-up to the general election, some on the left said they hoped for a "progressive alliance" or "rainbow coalition" to end the Conservative government – dubbed a "coalition of chaos" by Theresa May.
+In the run-up to the general election, some on the left said they hoped for a "progressive alliance" or "rainbow coalition" to end the Conservative government.
+That prospect was dubbed a "coalition of chaos" by Theresa May.

 Realistically, even if the parties were to look at doing this, it would be unlikely to work.

-Using the forecasted result as it stands, adding Labour (262 seats – though these may all change a bit), the SNP (35), the Liberal Democrats (13), Plaid Cymru (3) and the Greens (1) – an incredibly difficult to manage five-party coalition – would still leave the alliance on 314 seats, 12 short of a majority.
+Using the forecasted result as it stands, adding Labour (262 seats), the SNP (35), the Liberal Democrats (12), Plaid Cymru (4), and the Greens (1) – an incredibly difficult-to-manage five-party coalition – would still leave the alliance on 314 seats, 12 short of a majority.
 Plus, several parties concerned have said they would not want this deal even if it would work.

-If the Conservatives did decide to do some deal with the DUP – which would definitely come at a price – this could result in a small majority, albeit it one which would be smaller than the Conservatives had before the coalition, and which would be fractious and difficult to hold together.
+If the Conservatives did decide to do a deal with the DUP – which would definitely come at a price – this could result in a small majority, albeit one that would be smaller than the one the Conservatives had before the election, and that would be fractious and difficult to hold together.

-If the Conservatives took (roughly) 318 seats and the DUP took 10, this would give a seat total of 328, a theoretical majority of just 6 – almost as small as is possible.
+If the Conservatives had taken (roughly) 318 seats and the DUP 10, this would give a seat total of 328, a theoretical majority of just 8 – one of the smallest possible.

-In practice, this would be larger, thanks largely to the DUP's arch-rivals in Northern Irish politics – Sinn Fein, who want the reunification of Ireland.
-Sinn Fein do not take their parliamentary seats, as they refuse to swear loyalty to the queen.
+In practice, this majority would be larger, thanks largely to the DUP's arch-rival in Northern Irish politics: Sinn Féin, which wants the reunification of Ireland.
+Sinn Féin's candidates do not take their parliamentary seats, as its members refuse to swear loyalty to the Queen.

-The party is expected to win 7 seats – its best ever performance – meaning the "real" total of MPs becomes 643.
-As the speaker is not allowed to vote, this means the real target for a majority becomes 322 seats.
+Sinn Féin is expected to win 7 seats – its best ever performance – meaning the "real" total of MPs becomes 643.
+This means the actual target for a majority becomes 322 seats.

-So a combined Conservative/DUP count of 326 seats would leave a working majority of 10 – slightly smaller than the Conservatives had before the general election.
+So a combined Conservative/DUP count of 328 seats would leave a working majority of 11 (the Speaker counts as a Conservative but doesn't vote) – slightly smaller than the Conservatives had before election.

-Such an outcome would be humiliating, would be difficult to manage to a full five-year term, and would leave the Conservatives with a smaller and less manageable majority than the one May claimed was too small to deliver Brexit.
+Such an outcome would be humiliating, would be difficult to maintain for a full five-year term, and would leave the Conservatives with a smaller and less manageable majority than the one May claimed was too small to deliver Brexit.

 Even if a government forms and an election is delayed, don't expect much stability in the months to come.